-What Is a CPA?A “Certified Public Accountant” or CPA is the title of qualified accountants in the United States.
+A “Certified Public Accountant” or CPA is the title of qualified accountants in the United States.
 In order to become a CPA, an individual must pass the Uniform Certified Public Accountant Examination and meet state experience and education requirements.
 CPAs are responsible for consulting individuals, businesses, government agencies, financial institutions, and nonprofit organizations.
 While CPAs mostly act as advisors when it comes to taxes and financial goals, they can also provide help and advice related to the estate planning process.

-What Is the Role of a CPA in Estate Planning?Without a doubt, estate planning is best done with the help of a team of professionals working together.
+Without a doubt, estate planning is best done with the help of a team of professionals working together.
 Some key players for an estate planning team include attorneys, investment advisors, insurance agents, bank trust officers, and CPAs.

 Due to the incredibly high rates of taxation and inflation, it is now more important than ever to have a CPA by your side to make preserving your estate as simple as possible.
 You need sound estate planning to preserve the estate and wealth you worked so hard to attain.
 Even if you are young, you need to start planning the disposition of property as soon as possible so that your heirs receive everything entitled to them when the time comes.

 Another way a CPA will be able to help you with the estate planning process is giving you reasonable future expectations for your estate.
 As stated above, many people don’t see the need of creating an estate plan because they don’t believe they have a sizable estate.
 However, it is possible that an estate of modest value today could become very significant by the time you die.
 A CPA can use their knowledge of market trends and finances to predict whether the value of your estate will increase, decrease, or stay the same a few decades down the line.

 A Certified Public Accountant (CPA) is a significant addition to any business, and a company should look to hire a CPA as soon as possible.
 There are a lot of reasons why having a CPA is a major concern for business, not least of all because it allows a business to operate more efficiently.

 Why Hire a CPA?

 Assets, in the lingo of an accountant, is anything that the business owns that brings value to the table and can be used as collateral to borrow against.
 A CPA can precisely categorize a company’s assets so that the owners and managers are able to have an understanding of how much the business is worth at a glance.

 Even though you might have an idea what a debit and a credit is in accounting terms, you’re probably be hopelessly lost if you had to utilize this knowledge in the framework of a modern software suite.
-A CPA is skilled in using and manipulating data within the confines of current accounting software in order to make it intelligible to the layman.An experienced CPA knows the most modern accounting suites inside out.
+A CPA is skilled in using and manipulating data within the confines of current accounting software in order to make it intelligible to the layman.

 Although in a lot of cases it’s simply a matter of accidentally not calculating correctly, even accidents can carry a hefty fine if a company is found in breach of the law.
 A CPA ensures that this doesn’t happen and even lessens the chance of an audit even occurring through thorough record-keeping.

 Some small businesses contend that the amount that would be paid on a CPA would be too expensive for them to even consider it.
 The fact is, a CPA on staff almost pays for themselves, and even managed to save the company money in the long run.
-Overall, having a CPA can enable a business to be more profitable by ensuring that cash and assets are used to grow the business more efficiently.To do this properly, however, you’d need someone like a skilled CPA to show you the way.
+Overall, having a CPA can enable a business to be more profitable by ensuring that cash and assets are used to grow the business more efficiently.

 Businesses don’t stay small forever.
 However, some grow a lot more than others.
 The growth of a business is almost always directly linked to its management of capital and assets.
 A skilled CPA can help a business to plot where it should be over a series of years and even plan a route that would utilize the existing assets and capital to get there.

 Normally, tax season is something a lot of businesses and individuals dread.
 With a CPA on staff, you can rest easy knowing that your financial obligations are already going to be managed professionally.
-If your company needs to hire a CPA, then you should look into getting one that is both professional and efficient in the job they do.Contact Larry L. Bertsch today to find out how a CPA can make tax season seem exciting for once!
+If your company needs to hire a CPA, then you should look into getting one that is both professional and efficient in the job they do.

 There’s nothing more traumatizing for a business owner than to have their small business audited.
 Running a small business can be challenging enough, but can become more stressful with the IRS auditing you.
 While the prospect of an IRS audit may be scary, you can lower your odds of being audited by avoiding certain actions that the government considers to be red flags.
 Our expert CPA’s highlight a few red flags that could lead your small business to get some unwanted attention from the IRS?

 If your company doesn’t make a profit in at least two out of every five years, the government may consider your business to be a hobby.
 While you should take every deduction that you are entitled to, be aware that your audit risk increases with each year, you spend in the red.
 Make sure that you keep good records to justify your losses.

 Typically, a business owner will use his or her personal vehicle for business trips or to travel to business lunches.
 However, the IRS knows that some people will try to claim that their personal vehicle is solely used for business, which is unlikely.
 As with anything tax related, you should keep good records to justify the miles and other expenses that you write off related to the business use of your vehicle.

 Restaurants, car washes and other companies that do a lot of cash transactions could be in for extra scrutiny from the government.
 This is because it is easier to hide money or otherwise fail to report it come tax time.
 While it may be tempting to shelter some of your money elsewhere or simply not tell the IRS about it, it could lead to fines and penalties later that could negate any potential gain.

-How Does a CPA Help?A CPA can help you organize your receipts, invoices, and liabilities into a coherent set of records.
+A CPA can help you organize your receipts, invoices, and liabilities into a coherent set of records.
 When the IRS comes calling, you can refer to these records to show that you have been complying with tax laws and are engaging in legal tax avoidance as opposed to tax evasion.
 Having clean books can also help when applying for a loan, asking for outside investment or when you attempt to sell your business.